Backends

 • Responsive even with moderate (>200k points) datasets.

-• Confirmed to handle 2GB datsets with reasonable speed on older desktop running Windows 7 (drag+pan of data area highly discouraged).
+• Confirmed to handle 2GB datasets with reasonable speed on older desktop running Windows 7 (drag+pan of data area highly discouraged).

 Cons: